jackychen071404/EC463_Team29_03-Miniproject/README.md

 # 2025 Fall ECE Senior Design Miniproject

+In this branch, I added two picture files of the circuit wired up to the raspberry pico and the schematic for it.

 [Project definition](./Project.md)

 This project uses the Raspberry Pi Pico 2WH SC1634 (wireless, with header pins).